Superconductivity in Weyl semimetals in a strong pseudomagnetic field: Summary

 In a more refined approach where the proximity effect is taken into account via the self-energy contribution, a few important differences compared to the simple approach are found.
-They are particularly manifested at energies that are larger than a gap in a normal superconductor, where a nonreciprocal dependence on momentum and plateau-like behavior are observed.
+They are well manifested at energies that are larger than a gap in a normal superconductor, where a nonreciprocal dependence on momentum and plateau-like behavior are observed.
 In the vicinity of the Weyl nodes, on the other hand, the energy spectrum is qualitatively the same as in the simplified approach.
 It is interesting that the solution to the gap equation also resembles its counterpart in the simplified approach when the coupling constant is small.

 As observable signatures of the interplay of the pseudomagnetic field and superconductivity in Weyl semimetals, we propose the electron DOS, the spectral function, and the tunneling current.
 It is found that the electron DOS is insensitive to the superconducting gap $\Delta_z$ but has large peaks for energies close to the gap in the $s$-wave superconductor.
 Moreover, the DOS scales linearly with the pseudomagnetic field strength.
 Therefore, we believe that the tunneling current through the superconductor-Weyl semimetal interface could be an efficient means to determine the magnitude of a strain-induced pseudomagnetic field, which could be particularly large at the interface.
 In addition, it can be controlled by applying an external strain to a Weyl semimetal.
 Finally, the spectral function shows a characteristic hysteresis-like pattern composed of overlapping nonreciprocal branches.
-It could be probed via the angle resolved photoemission spectroscopy when the conventional superconductor is sufficiently thin.
+It could be probed via the ARPES when the conventional superconductor is sufficiently thin.

 While in the present study we consider only the one-particle tunneling current, it would be very interesting to investigate the manifestation of the pseudomagnetic field in the Josephson current.
 The corresponding study will be reported elsewhere.
+It is worth noting also that while a pseudomagnetic field is, in general, nonuniform near the surface of a semimetal, we treated it as constant.
+Phenomenologically, a nontrivial spatial dependence of the pseudomagnetic field could be described by replacing $B_5\to B_5(x)$.
+This approximation is valid as long as the proximity-induced gap decreases in the bulk of a Weyl semimetal much faster than the field changes.
+A more rigorous analysis of the proximity effects is, however, beyond the scope of this study.